New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: Search for new physics via CP observables

 The time-dependent amplitude is given by

-The coefficients of the time-dependent terms in Eq.~\eqref{timedep}, obtained by using Eq.~\eqref{timedepamp}, are given in Table~\ref{timedeptablestrongCP}.
-Our equation differs slightly from the one given by LHCb, since we keep the phase $\phi^{\rm{SM}}+\theta_k$ separate from $\delta_k^{\rm SM}$, while LHCb interprets the total phase outside the bracket as a strong phase (even though it contains a small weak component).\footnote{This assumption will have no effect when $\theta_k$ and $\theta^c_k$ are helicity independent, since it will cancel out when we write terms of type $A_i(t)A_k^*(t)$ or $|A_i(t)|^2$, and thus, our formula and that of LHCb would exactly be the same. } This is acceptable, since their objective is doing a null test of the phase in the interference of decay with and without mixing.
-However we wish to specifically probe the presence of a possible new weak phase in the decay amplitude, hence we keep the strong and weak phase separate in the decay amplitude.\footnote{The mixing-induced CP violation (i.e. the CP violation in interference of decay with and without mixing) cannot tell us if the original source of this effect is coming from the dynamics of $\Delta B=2$ (mixing) sector or that of $\Delta B=1$ (decay) sector, as long as we are working with only one final state (or one pair of CP-conjugate final state).
-We need information from at least one more final state to decide unambiguously the presence of direct CP violation and/or CP violation in mixing \cite{bigisandracpv}.} This changes the coefficients in Table~\ref{timedeptablestrongCP} with respect to the ones given by LHCb \cite{lhcb}. {For simplicity of notation, we simply call $\delta_k^{\rm SM}$ as $\delta_k$ in the rest of the paper.}
+The coefficients of the time-dependent terms in Eq.~\eqref{timedep}, obtained by using Eq.~\eqref{timedepamp}, are given in Table~\ref{timedeptablestrongCP}. \cng{Our time-dependent amplitude differs from the one given by LHCb, because while LHCb has used the amplitude $A_k = |A_k|e^{i\delta_k}$, our amplitude contains both SM and NP contribution, and both contain strong and weak phases (see Eq.~\eqref{ampNP}).\footnote{The mixing-induced CP violation (i.e. the CP violation in interference of decay with and without mixing) cannot tell us if the original source of this effect is coming from the dynamics of $\Delta B=2$ (mixing) sector or that of $\Delta B=1$ (decay) sector, as long as we are working with only one final state (or one pair of CP-conjugate final state).
+We need information from at least one more final state to decide unambiguously the presence of direct CP violation and/or CP violation in mixing \cite{bigisandracpv}.} Thus, we have the phase $\phi^{\rm{SM}}+\theta_k$ along with $\delta_k^{\rm SM}$ (contrary to LHCb equation where there only is $\delta_k^{\rm SM}$ outside the bracket).
+In addition, because we have both SM and NP amplitudes, we get two different mixed phases ($\theta_k$ and $\theta_k^c$) coming from $A_k$ and $\bar{A_k}$, and thus the interference phase is $\theta_k-\theta_k^c$, contrary to LHCb's equation, where the interference phase is simply $\phi_{s,k}$.\footnote{\cng{This increase in number of parameters will make the search more sensitive to NP.
+However, this comes at a price: it becomes more difficult to make the fit converge.
+Thus, we need model-dependent simplifying assumptions to reduce the free parameters, as we'll show in the subsequent sections, to make the fit converge.}}} This changes the coefficients in Table~\ref{timedeptablestrongCP} with respect to the ones given by LHCb \cite{lhcb}.\footnote{\cng {If $\theta_k$ and $\theta^c_k$ are helicity independent, they will cancel out when we write terms of type $A_i(t)A_k^*(t)$ or $|A_i(t)|^2$.} Then our formula and that of LHCb would exactly be the same.} For simplicity of notation, we simply denote $\delta_k^{\rm SM}$ as $\delta_k$ in the rest of the paper.